MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/web.md

 A variable named **WebPageText** stores the downloaded text is stored.
 If you use this action to download files, you can select to save them locally on your desktop.

+Moreover, users can download a file from the web through the **Click download link on web page** action, part of the **Browser automation** group of actions.

+> [!IMPORTANT]
-Moreover, user can download a file from the web through the **Click download link on web page** action, part of the **Browser automation** group of actions.
-Note the specific action works only in the Internet Explorer web browser.
-To find more information about Click download link on web page action, go to [Click download link on web page](webautomation.md#input-parameters-19).
+> The **Click download link on web page** action only works in the Internet Explorer web browser, which has reached the end of its product lifecycle.
+To find more information about the **Click download link on web page** action, go to [Click download link on web page](webautomation.md#input-parameters-19).

-> [!NOTE]
-> Apart from the HTTP actions, Power Automate enables generally users to interact with web application through the browser automation actions.
+Apart from the HTTP actions, Power Automate enables users to interact with the web application through the browser automation actions.
 To find more information about browser automation actions, go to [Browser automation](webautomation.md).

 ## <a name="downloadfromweb"></a> Download from web